vlladin/cohort-six/projects/erigon_riscv_proof_sourcing.md

 The main missing piece is the transpilation module that needs to be written over the next weeks.

 ### First iteration of the transpilation module (Weeks 5-10)
 The first few weeks will involve us writing the first iteration of the transpilation module.
-This involves handling the instructions mapping and handling the first version of ELF binary generation.
+This involves handling the mapping of EVN instructions to RISC-V instructions and handling the first version of ELF binary generation.

 **Delivery:** We should after this be able to prove simple contracts that we have written ourself, we will also still be in control of the environment.
-There might be no support for 256bit arithmetic operations, some limits to control flow needs or similar simplifications.
+There might be no support for 256bit arithmetic operations, some limits to control flow and similar simplifications.

 ### Stabilizing the transpilation module (Weeks 11-17)
 For the next milestone we want to stabilize and solve some of the [possible challenges](#possible-challenges) to improve our support of real world contracts.

-**Delivery:** We should be able to transpile Uniswap V2 and other [real world applications](https://etherscan.io/topstat#HotContracts) and operate in close to a real world environment.
+**Delivery:** We should be able to transpile Uniswap V2 and other [real world applications](https://etherscan.io/topstat#HotContracts) and test it all in (near-)production environment.

 ### Optimize, benchmarking and evaluation (Weeks 18-21)
 At this point we hope to have an implementation that we can run experiments on to get a sense of the feasibility of this approach.
 We want to benchmark this against other existing approaches.
 The result of this should be published as part of the conclusion of this project.